ucsb-cs148-s21/1pm-t2-food-bank/team/NORM.md

 # Mutural respect:
 Respect the time and convenience of others.
 Don't be late for meetings.
+Every member should do their part of the work, no free riders!

 # Communication:
 Don't hesitate asking questions if you get stuck.
 If you can’t come to meeting, tell others early.